 - 6.2.
-For the purposes of such oversight the Accounting Officer must- - (a) within 30 days of the end of each financial year submit a report on the implementation of the Supply Chain Management policy to the council of the municipality; and - (b) whenever there are serious and material problems in the implementation of this policy, immediately submit a report to the council. - 6.3.
+For the purposes of such oversight the Accounting Officer must- - (a) within 30 days of the end of each financial year submit a report on the implementation of the Supply Chain Management policy to the council of the municipality: and - (b) whenever there are serious and material problems in the implementation of this policy, immediately submit a report to the council. - 6.3.
 The Accounting Officer must, within 10 days of the end of each quarter, submit a report on the implementation of this policy to the Executive Mayor of the municipality. - 6.4 The report referred to in paragraph 6.3 above shall also be tabled to council on a quarterly basis.
 The report may be included as part of any other report to serve before council. - 6.5.
-The reports must be made public in accordance with section 21A of the MSA and placed on the municipal website.
+The reports must be made public in accordance with section 21A of the MSA and placed on the municipal website. - 6.6 These reports will also include the progress to the PPPFA Regulations of 2022.